senocak/Spring-Kotlin-Oracle-Multiple-Schema-Testcontainers/readme.md

-## Why Oracle Free Edition Will Sabotage Your Multi-Schema Logic (And What Actually Works)
+## 🧪Why Oracle Free Edition Will Sabotage Your Multi-Schema Logic (And What Actually Works)
 Why You Shouldn't Use oracle-free or oracle-xe with Testcontainers when you need multiple schemas

 If you've ever tried spinning up Oracle in your integration tests with Testcontainers, you've likely stumbled upon Oracle's `oracle-free` or `oracle-xe` images-both marketed as lightweight, developer-friendly versions of Oracle Database.
 At first glance, these seem like the perfect choice for local testing.

-But here's the catch: if your application logic relies on multiple schemas within a single Oracle database instance, oracle-free and oracle-xe might quietly fail you.
+🔥But here's the catch: if your application logic relies on multiple schemas within a single Oracle database instance, oracle-free and oracle-xe might quietly fail you.
 They seem to support the basics, but under the hood, they're restrictive in a way that can lead to misleading results-or worse, brittle test environments that don't reflect production behavior.
 Let's break down why that is and what works instead.

 Fresh generated springboot project with oracle and testcontainers dependencies, following will be generated;